 - SMALL GROUPS/BIBLE STUDIES: Each small group, bible study, and ministry should consider the needs of those participating and have a conversation regarding what precautions are needed for the group.
 In this, we need to remain committed to Christ's call to love our neighbor and our United Methodist General Rules: 1.
 Do no Harm.
 2. Do Good.
 3. Stay in Love with God.
 Contact the leader of your group or ministry to learn more.

 Continued masking in the building is welcome and may be a preferred option for some people for a variety of reasons.
 You may wish to wear a mask if you or a family member are medically vulnerable or in consideration of people in the community who have personal health concerns.
+Please be sensitive to the varying levels of comfort we all have with regard to physical touch and social distancing.
+Some of us are ready for hugs and handshakes.
+Others aren't quite comfortable with these yet.
+It’s always a good idea to ask first!

 If you are having symptoms of Covid-19 or other illnesses you should remain home and get tested for Covid-19 before returning.
 If you test positive for Covid-19 you should follow CDC guidelines for self-isolation.
 Masks should still be worn in the church building if you have a potential exposure to someone who is ill, but are not yourself showing symptoms, or are past your self-isolation but within 10 days of a COVID-19 diagnosis.